-This report provides initial estimates of the economic impact of the Coronavirus pandemic and the legislative responses that followed, including legislation passed throughout 2020, and with preliminary comments on the ARP passed in March 2021.
-While the results reported here remain preliminary, it is clear that the actions taken by the Congress to mitigate the negative impacts of the pandemic on the economy and consumers were necessary, allowing millions of Americans to remain solvent and businesses to mitigate employment losses.
+This report provides initial estimates of the economic impact of the Coronavirus pandemic and the legislative responses that followed, including legislation passed throughout 2020, and with comments on the ARP passed in March 2021.
+While the results reported here remain preliminary, and the full impact of pandemic-related legislation may not be known for several years, it is clear that the actions taken by the Congress to mitigate the negative impacts of the pandemic on the economy and consumers were necessary, allowing millions of Americans to remain solvent and businesses to mitigate employment losses.
 Moreover, surges of liquidity and income replacement through Economic Impact Payments and UI expansions helped mitigate the economic shock, preventing a decline in aggregate disposable income.
-While small business bankruptcy levels increased over the second half of 2020 and the pace of job gains slowed sharply in in the first months of 2021, early data from March and April of 2021 show renewed signs of recovery.
+While small business bankruptcy levels increased over the second half of 2020 and the pace of job gains slowed sharply in in the first months of 2021, forecasts for economic growth in 2021 and 2022 suggest reasons for optimism.